Calligraphy: China

 Between clerical script and traditional regular script, there is another transitional type of calligraphic work called Wei Bei.
-It started during the North and South dynasties (420 to 589 CE) and ended before the Tang dynasty (618–907).
+It started during the North and South dynasties (420–589 CE) and ended before the Tang dynasty (618–907).

-The traditional regular script (kǎi shū), still in use today, and largely finalized by Zhong You (鐘繇, 151–230) and his followers, is even more regularized.
+The traditional regular script (kǎi shū), largely finalized by Zhong You (鐘繇, 151–230) and his followers and still in use today, is even more regularized.
 Its spread was encouraged by Emperor Mingzong of Later Tang (926–933), who ordered the printing of the classics using new wooden blocks in kaishu.
-Printing technologies here allowed a shape stabilization.
-The kaishu shape of characters 1000 years ago was mostly similar to that at the end of Imperial China; However, small changes to the characters have been made.
-For example the shape of 广 has changed from the version in the Kangxi Dictionary of 1716 to the version found in modern books.
-The Kangxi and current shapes have tiny differences, while stroke order remains the same, according to the old style.
+Printing technologies encouraged shape stabilization.
+The kǎi shū shape of characters 1000 years ago was mostly similar to that at the end of Imperial China; however, small changes to the characters have been made.
+For example, the shape of 广 has changed from the version in the Kangxi Dictionary of 1716 to the version found in modern books.
+The Kangxi and current shapes have tiny differences, while stroke order remains the same, following the old style.

-Styles which did not survive include bāfēnshū, a mix of 80% small seal script and 20% clerical script.
-Some variant Chinese characters were unorthodox or locally used for centuries.
-They were generally understood but always rejected in official texts.
-Some of these unorthodox variants, in addition to some newly created characters, compose the simplified Chinese character set.
+The character "永" (yǒng; "eternity") from Wang Xizhi's Lanting Xu.
+It famously embodies the Eight Principles of Yong, demonstrating the fundamental strokes of Chinese calligraphy.